ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 I wouldn't even say this is necessarily hard, more so just tricky, and being in a smaller pool of testers definitely doesn't help.

-To perfectly account for your own personal biases, you'd also need to know your exact skillset, as in, how good you are at X compared to Y for just about every relation between two skills, and getting most of the way there isn't too hard if you have some self-awareness but everyone whiffs on it sometimes: I called grand finals HR1 "too easy" but it was still getting misses out of the podium players even without buffs that I was hoping for, but I was wrong!
+To perfectly account for your own personal biases, you'd also need to know your exact skillset, as in, how good you are at X compared to Y for just about every relation between two skills, and getting most of the way there isn't too hard if you have some self-awareness but everyone whiffs on it sometimes: I called grand finals HR1 "too easy" but it was still getting misses out of the podium players even without buffs that I was hoping for!

-To be fair, I was never there for the sake of testing the late rounds, and I have to thank miyagishima, kitafuma, and Seren for carrying me on that front, but the same idea can happen in any given round really.
+To be fair, I was never there for the sake of testing the late rounds, and I have to thank [miyagishima](https://osu.ppy.sh/users/8027517), [kitafuma](https://osu.ppy.sh/users/8987606), and [Seren58](https://osu.ppy.sh/users/15252950) for carrying me on that front, but the same idea can happen in any given round really.
 A handful of opinions is so much nicer to work with than one, and for a while I really did feel like the only playtester doing anything, but in EGTS' case the head poolers were all top players and all did a ton of work for the tourney, so they thankfully had their own judgment to work with.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/6177263" style="background-image: url('/wiki/shared/avatars/Kasumi-sama.jpg')"></a>